First Amendment to the United States Constitution: Freedom of speech

+Despite the common misconception that the First Amendment prohibits anyone from limiting free speech, the text of the amendment prohibits only the federal government, the states, and local governments from doing so.
+State constitutions provide free speech protections similar to those of the U.S. Constitution.
+In a few states, such as California, a state constitution has been interpreted as providing more comprehensive protections than the First Amendment.
+The Supreme Court has permitted states to extend such enhanced protections, most notably in Pruneyard Shopping Center v.
+Robins.

 The Supreme Court of the United States characterized the rights of free speech and free press as fundamental personal rights and liberties and noted that the exercise of these rights lies at the foundation of free government by free men.
+The Supreme Court stated in Thornhill v.
+Alabama (1940) that the freedom of speech and of the press guaranteed by the United States Constitution embraces at the least the liberty to discuss publicly and truthfully all matters of public concern, without previous restraint or fear of subsequent punishment.
+The Court noted in Bridges v.
+California (1941): "The ability to publicly criticize even the most prominent politicians and leaders without fear of retaliation is part of the First Amendment, because political speech is core First Amendment speech. ...
+For it is a prized American privilege to speak one's mind, although not always with perfect good taste, on all public institutions."
 In Bond v.
 Floyd (1966), a case involving the Constitutional shield around the speech of elected officials, the Supreme Court declared that the First Amendment central commitment is that, in the words of New York Times Co. v.
-Sullivan (1964), "debate on public issues should be uninhibited, robust, and wide-open."
-The Court further explained that just as erroneous statements must be protected to give freedom of expression the breathing space it needs to survive, so statements criticizing public policy and the implementation of it must be similarly protected.
-The Supreme Court in Chicago Police Dept. v.
-Mosley (1972) said:
+Sullivan (1964), "debate on public issues should be uninhibited, robust, and wide-open".
+The Court further explained that just as erroneous statements must be protected to give freedom of expression the breathing space it needs to survive, so statements criticizing public policy and the implementation of it must be similarly protected: